jhony-v/api-entity/README.md

     },
     byIdComments: {
       path: "/:id:/comments",
-      resolve: (value) => value.data, // optional whether you want to manipulate the response and return a new data },
+      // Optional whether you want to manipulate the response and return a new data
+      resolve: (value) => value.data,
+    },
   },
 });